shorebirdtech/handbook/onboarding.md

   as pdfs.
 Android likely has something similar.

 # Finances
 * Paychecks are delivered every 2 weeks.
-You should have received a direct deposit form.
-Please fill it out and return it to Eric.
+Rippling will help you set up direct deposit if you so wish.
+* Depending on when you joined, withdrawals for 401k and health insurance may not start on your first paycheck.
+Rippling will help you set up your 401k and health insurance.

 # Code